 Algae in your hydroponic garden start from microscopic spores that are transported through the air.
 There are steps you can take to reduce the levels of contamination, but it’s hard to prevent algae spores from reaching your system.

 Since algae are plant-like, your hydroponic system can be the best environment for algae growth.
-Warmer temperatures, nutrients, water, and light is what algae need to grow.
-Light reaching hydroponic rich water starts the growth of algae.
-Once it starts, algae spread can reproduce rather quickly.
+Warmer temperatures, nutrients, water, and light are what algae needs to grow.
+Light reaching hydroponic-rich water starts the growth of algae.
+Once it starts, algae spread and can reproduce rather quickly.